rachelkriggs/exploreR/README.md

 | ----- | ------- | -------------- |
 | 4     | 5       | 1760           |

+Check out the package vignette for more information by entering the following in the console:

+`vignette("explorer")` for viewing inside the RStudio viewer

+or

+`browseVignettes(package="exploreR")` for viewing in a browser

 ### Comparable Functions Available in the R Ecosystem
 The following are existing functions in R that are similar to those developed within our project.